awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/app-explore-error-stream.md

 ## Introducing a Divide by Zero Error<a name="intro-error-divide-zero"></a>

 In this exercise, you update the application code to introduce a runtime error \(division by zero\)\.
-Notice that Amazon Kinesis Data Analytics sends the resulting rows to the in\-application error stream, not to the in\-application error stream where the results are supposed to be written\.
+Notice that Amazon Kinesis Data Analytics sends the resulting rows to the in\-application error stream, not to the `DESTINATION_SQL_STREAM` in\-application stream where the results are supposed to be written\.

 1. Create a Kinesis data analytics application as described in the Kinesis Data Analytics [Getting Started](https://docs.aws.amazon.com/kinesisanalytics/latest/dev/get-started-exercise.html) exercise\.